starkdg/JAudioScout/README.md

 # JAudioScout

+## Update: JAudioscout no longer being maintained

+See [Redis-AudioScout](https://github.com/starkdg/Redis-AudioScout) for a revised implementation based on Redis making it easier to build and deploy.

 AudioScout&trade; is an audio identification system that allows for reasonable distortion in the audio signal.
 The system consists of a server which responds to commands from client